Leveraging the Ocean's Carbon Removal Power

 Has a compact and flexible plug-and-play design that can be retrofitted into existing infrastructure and allow for low land use

-Does not need any chemical or feedstock, as the ocean already acts as a massive natural CO₂ absorbent from the atmosphere
+Does not need any extra chemical or feedstock, as the ocean already acts as a massive natural CO₂ absorbent from the atmosphere

 Is energy efficient and fully electrical, offering a cost-efficient and heat-free approach to do high-quality carbon removal at large scale